AI Legal Content Marketing – Where Do Human Writers Stand?

 Advertising vs. Blogs

 Advertising is another tricky area in the ethics department.
-The ABA regulates how attorneys advertise for their services.
+The ABA regulates how attorneys can advertise for their services.
 In addition, many state bars have created advertising rules and regulations.

 Blogs, however, may not fall under the same strict code of ethics.
 Check with your state bar to see if blogs are free from ethical review.